Junit 3 vs Junit 4 Overview

 2. JPackage Structure

-JUnit 4 is built on the idea of backward compatibility, it leaves the old package org.junit.
-For all JUnit 4.x new features, they were added to a new package junit.framework.
+JUnit 4 is built on the idea of backward compatibility, it leaves the old package org.junit

 3. How to define a text case?
 Junit 3 VS Junit 4